-However, if you’re checking the car yourself, you might not be able to figure out the cause of the noisy lifters.
-Typically, though, the most likely culprits are the oil you’re using, dirt accumulation in the engine, or the lifters themselves being too old.
+Typically, the most likely culprits for noisy lifters are the oil you’re using, dirt accumulation in the engine, or the lifters themselves being too old.
 However, since the last one is pretty unlikely, I decided to focus on solving the first two.

 Fixing the first potential issue is fairly easy.
 Make sure that you’re using the correct oil for your engine.
 If the oil is too thick, it won’t be able to pass through the tiny hole in the side of the lifter.

 Conversely, if it’s too thin, it won’t provide proper lubrication and padding.
 That could result in the metal parts damaging each other and causing a dip in the overall performance of the engine.
 So, it’s best to just use the right oil for your engine in the first place.
 As I’ll keep repeating throughout this review — abide by the manufacturer’s instructions.

 I’ve said all of this in my previous article, which you should read if you have further questions.
 In any case, we’re here to find a solution to the second problem: dirt accumulation in the valve train.
 So, let’s see how you can find a product that can fix it.

 How to Find the Best Additive for Lifter Noise

 As most of you know, I like to prepare before I set out to look for any kind of product.
 That’s why I started by boiling down oil additives by their function.